prometherion/ansible-swarm-provisioner/README.md

-## Why?
+Why?
+---

-I'm setting up a Docker Swarm Cluster inside AWS and I need do all the basic stuff with specifici constraints related to cluster types.
+I'm setting up a Docker Swarm Cluster inside AWS and I need do all the basic stuff with specific constraints related to cluster types.
 I could do all that kind of stuff with simple bash scripts using the AWS EC2 User Data: by the way I wanted to practicing with Ansible and... here we are!

-## How to use
+How to use
+---
+`Hosts files`

+Provisioning should be executed on local machine: nodes should be unreachable via remote SSH (or at least there should be a Security Group with port #22 open only to your IP address).

+This playbook was designed to be executed on boot, so it will run on localhost.
+Feel free to edit `hosts` file but keep in mind that provisioning should be automated.

-##### Setting up a master
+### Setting up a master

 Just run the playbook with the command `ansible-playbook -i hosts -c local master.yml -e engine_role={YOUR_ROLE}`.